 Key Theme Areas of focus Associated Strategic Priorities Financial Optimise recruitment to deliver to plan, including recruitment onto T-levels.
+Contribute to the development of the Group approach to apprenticeships and employer engagement.
 Financial sustainability.
-Contribute to the development of the Group approach to apprenticeships and employer engagement.
-Responsive to communities.
-Manage costs and efficiencies to protect cash and efficient review of capex.
+Manage costs and efficiencies to move the College into surplus and protect cash and deliver efficient review of capex.
+Reduce and control agency spend. communities.
 Maintain compliance with Bank Covenants; ESFA provider financial review status to at least 'Good'; and with new regulations following ONS redesignation as a public sector body, and whilst also working to meet Group needs.
-Ensure measures are in place to deliver a resilient cyber security environment.
-Quality Maintain / improve satisfaction and achievement (maintaining particular focus upon Maths and English).
-Maintain close working relationship with GM Combined Authority on the skills agenda and adult skills devolution.
+Ensure measures remain in place to continue to deliver a resilient cyber security environment with up-to-date protection.
+Ensure the capital build progresses within budget and to schedule, and that once open, will provide a good learner experience Quality Maintain / improve satisfaction, attendance and achievement (maintaining particular focus upon Maths and English).
+Journey to Excellence.
+Maintain close working relationship with GM Combined Authority on the skills agenda and adult skills devolution, and with Bolton Council on Community provision within the adult budget.
 Digital College.
-Maintain close partnership working with key stakeholders including but not limited to GM Colleges Group, Bolton Council Vision Partnership, and the Chamber of Commerce; and ensure contribution to the Local Schools Improvement Plan Respond to findings arising from the Ofsted inspection (once undertaken).
+Maintain close partnership working with key stakeholders including but not limited to GM Colleges Group, Bolton Council Vision Partnership, and the Chamber of Commerce; ensure contribution to the Local Skills Improvement Plan and maximise the benefit from local skills funding.
+Deliver the Post Inspection Action Plans (PIAP) to prepare the College for the Ofsted monitoring visit and reinspection.
+Capture the learner voice and staff voice to ensure strong communications and support morale.
 Ensure that impartial Information Advice and Guidance (IAG) continues to be at the heart of the learner journey and maintain Matrix accreditation.
 Maintain compliance with OfS General Ongoing Conditions of Registration and with the Protocol for the Reporting of Assurance Returns from Group Subsidiaries to the University Board (including Safeguarding and Health & Safety).
-Benefits from Actively promote progression to the University.
-Optimising merger Maximise the benefits from the Group Structure, including participation in joint bids and in activities such as IMS. opportunities.
-Develop back-office resource opportunities, including supporting the Agency New Co.
+Support the transition of a new Principal into the College.
+Benefits Actively promote progression to the University.
+Optimising opportunities. from merger Maximise the benefits from the Group Structure, including participation in joint bids and associated activities. орренитиее. merger Develop back-office resource opportunities, including supporting the Agency BTS / BLSTS.
 Ensure alignment between College & University portfolio of provision at all levels and develop appropriate HTQ at higher education level.
 Optimise opportunities from Educational Tech Learning Environments.

-Operating Plan In June 2023 a review of progress of the Operating Plan was undertaken with updates notes as on target, ongoing or complete.
+Operating PlanIn June 2024 a review of progress of the Operating Plan was undertaken with updates notes as on target, ongoing or complete.